omnisoho/typescript-101/README.md

 <br/>

 ### Any type
-There are times where the application deals with data where the type is not available beforehand or only available during runtime
+There are times where the application deals with data where the type is not available beforehand or only available during runtime.
-The **any** type declaration will allow typechecking to be bypassed
+The **any** type declaration will allow typechecking to be bypassed.

 ```typescript
 function getStudentRecord(id: string): any;    // example of a function declaration
 let record1 = getStudentRecord("P1001");       // this invocation is ok
 let record2 = getStudentRecord(1001);          // this invocation will have error
 ```
-From the declaration it is clear to see that the function expects a parameter id of type *string* and will return a value of type *any*
+From the declaration it is clear to see that the function expects a parameter id of type *string* and will return a value of type *any*.
-While this opt-out checking grants convenience, type-safety is no longer enforced
+While this opt-out checking grants convenience, type-safety is no longer enforced.
-The tradeoff here should be made with discretion and it is recomended to define your own type eventually
+The tradeoff here should be made with caution and it is recommended to define your own type eventually.

 <br/>

 ### Union type
-Union type means it can be one of several types
+Union type means it can be one of several types.
-The **|** is used to define union type
+The **|** is used to define union type.
 ```typescript
 let admissionId: string | number;       // union: expect this variable to be of either type string or number
 ```